 Flow Steps Overview

 Steps are the building blocks of Flows in Cognipeer.
-Each step performs a specific function, from querying language models to executing database operations.
-This guide provides an overview of the different types of steps available for building your workflow.
+Each step performs a specific function, from asking a language model to searching a datasource, collecting approval, or preparing a final response.
+This guide provides an overview of the step types available for building workflows.

 Understanding Steps